AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

   - - Continuously log temperature, humidity, pressure, light, and accelerometer data
 ```

+### ⚖️ Course Assessments and Grading Schema

+The course begins with an "Introduction to git and GitHub" based on [GitHub Education's starter course](https://github.com/education/github-starter-course).
+While optional and ungraded, it provides the necessary background to interact with later assignments.
+Each module thereafter consists of:

+1. A guided notebook tutorial (ungraded)
+2. A standalone notebook assignment (graded, 5 points)
+3. A mini project (graded, 10 points)

+The guided notebook tutorial is provided as a Jupyter notebook with embedded instructions and code snippets.
+The standalone notebook assignment is provided as a Jupyter notebook with instructions and partially filled code snippets.
+The mini project is an opportunity to directly apply the skills from the notebooks in an isolated environment within an interactive GitHub repository.
+Autograding of the notebook and mini project is performed via GitHub actions, and grades are automatically reported to GitHub Classroom.
+To see how that works, watch ["GitHub Classroom: How students complete assignments"](https://www.youtube.com/watch?v=ObaFRGp_Eko).
+Grades from GitHub Classroom are then periodically synced to Quercus, the University of Toronto's learning management system which is based on Instructure's open-source Canvas platform.

 ## 📈 Data science for self-driving labs

 Unleash the power of data science in the realm of self-driving laboratories.
 This remote, asynchronous course empowers you to apply data science concepts to materials discovery tasks.
 You'll create Bayesian optimization scripts using the Ax Platform, explore advanced optimization topics, and use the Honegumi template generator to create an advanced optimization setup for a materials discovery task.
 Additionally, you'll learn to share your findings by uploading datasets to FigShare, creating benchmark models with scikit-learn, and hosting models on HuggingFace.
 The recommended prerequisite for this course is "Building a 'Hello World' for Self-Driving Labs".